About Sue Such

 Mark Steven Pinnell

-Sue is currently a member of the Didcot Access Group, a vital force in the campaign for access for people with disabilities.
+Sue was a member of the Didcot Access Group, a vital force in the campaign for access for people with disabilities.
 The group seeks to influence planning applications so that adaptations are built in from the outset & also to raise community issues which will have an impact on people who have disabilities or caring responsibilities.
+Although not currently a member, Sue’s activities include tackling issues that affect people with disabilities.